Yun Feng: Design and development

 The missile was developed by the Chungshan Institute of Science and Technology and has a range of about 1200-2000 km kilometers.
 It has a ramjet engine with a solid rocket booster capable of a hypersonic speed of Mach 6 or 2060 m/s.
 It can carry a semi-armor piercing high explosive and fragmentation warhead.
 The missile is one of the few assets within Taiwan's arsenal which can reach targets in north and central People's Republic of China.
 Development may have been started as far back as the Lee Teng-hui administration but official reports of its existence did not surface until 2012.
 Test flights of the Yun Feng were concealed within the HF-3 supersonic anti-ship missile test flight program.

 In 2016, Ministry of National Defense (MND) denied reports that the missile program was terminated.
 This speculation was based on a belief that the project would be cancelled as a goodwill gesture towards China.
-The missile was publicly acknowledged for the first time by defense minister Chiu Kuo-cheng during a Legislative Yuan joint committee hearing in October 2021.
+The missile's existence was publicly acknowledged for the first time by defense minister Chiu Kuo-cheng during a Legislative Yuan joint committee hearing in October 2021.

 The project received and was known by the codename Yun Feng.
 The missile is officially designated the Ching Tien (擎天).